 Presenting the KOHO Prepaid Mastercard – more than just a card from grocery stores, especially those “just cash” you thought were thoughtful enough gifts.
 This guaranteed credit card is personalized, has extremely low to no fees, is rich with perks and benefits, and is user-friendly because of its sleek, simple-to-use associated app.

 KOHO Premium is available for a monthly or annual fee.

 Committed to providing only the most satisfactory services possible, KOHO Premium is also an available service for people who want access to additional benefits like:

 - 2% cashback -best card for dining out at restaurants, buying groceries and transportation expenses.

-- No foreign currency transaction fees – save the usual 2.5% to 3% FX fee that most credit card providers charge.
+- No foreign currency transaction fees – save the usual 2.5% to 3% with no FX fee that most credit card providers charge.